ptumb001/patricktumbucon.com/content/markdown-blog.md

 > **Fun fact**: I was stuck for an hour because I accidently put `config.modules.rules` instead of `config.module.rules` and I'd get the error "Cannot read property 'modules' in undefined".
 >
-> That was real fun figuring out.
+> That was real fun to figure out.

 Since I specified that there will be a `content` directory, I should probably create it.